chuckdries/sunhacks-19/slides/7-users.md

 });
 ```

-That's a real chonker of a query, but it ready pretty clearly.
+That's a larger query than we've worked with before, but it reads pretty clearly.
 It selects the `message` and `id`
 from each message, and looks up the `authorId` field in the `users` table, then attaches the
 author's `name`, which it calls `author` in our resulting object.

+Note that the indentation in the query is completely optional, I've chosen to do so for legibility.

 Run the code now.
 Register, then send a message, and you should see your name next to the message
 even though you entered your email in the message form.